Every product is carefully selected by our editors. If you buy from a link, we may earn a commission. Learn more.

 What colour motorcycle helmet is the most visible?

-Lighter-coloured motorcycle helmets come, naturally, with better visibility to other drivers and riders both during the day and at night.
-All white or silver are recommended for visibility as well as bright oranges, yellows or greens.
+Lighter-coloured motorcycle helmets naturally come with better visibility to other drivers and riders (both during the day and at night).
+All-white or silver are recommended for visibility; as well as bright oranges, yellows, and greens.

 What is the strongest motorcycle helmet?